New California Law Requires Posting of Transgender Rights in the Workplace and More

-SB 396–Ensuring Transgender People Know Their Rights
+How Will SB 396 Help Transgender People Know Their Rights?

 The first of the two substantial changes to take effect in January was SB 396–requiring employers to post transgender rights explanations in the workplace.
 It also requires employers with 50 or more employees to include an understanding of gender identity, gender expression, and sexual orientation in their pre-existing mandatory sexual harassment prevention training.

 The poster, titled “Transgender Rights in the Workplace,” covers several topics including defining terms under the law and explaining the rights associated with gender identity.
 The poster itself can be viewed here.

 The law requires all employers to put the posters up in prominent positions.
 The poster itself covers some important legal elements to understanding both your rights as a transgender person and the type of actions that will get a coworker and/or employer in hot water.
 First, it makes it clear that gender identity and gender expression are protected characteristics under California law.

 This means that any discrimination in hiring or employment actions (as well as housing offerings) is a violation of the law.
 This basically includes any adverse employment action–refusing to hire, refusing to promote, firing, or even intentionally giving less favorable duties–is illegal if it is done based on stereotypes about gender, gender identity, etc.

 This even includes situations where an employer perceives somebody as transgender or gender nonconforming and acts on this belief, even if the person if not in fact transgender.
 Transgender is defined under California law as a person whose gender identity differs from the sex assigned to them at birth.
 Gender expression, on the other hand, is defined as gender related appearance and behavior not stereotypically associated with a person’s sex assigned at birth.